taoboy/livestreaming/README.md

 # livestreaming
 live streaming app

-I used Wowza, Android, Node.js, Wowza SDK for live streaming, Parse, AWS or so on.
+I used Wowza, Android, Node.js, Wowza SDK for live streaming, Parse, AWS, Firebase or so on.

 Considering point:
  1) how to provide good quality of live video -> FFmpeg from scratch or Wowza Mobile SDK